Award-Winning Plans for Nationally Important Landscapes

-We were thrilled to win the Landscape & Parks Management Award at the 2025 Landscape Institute Awards, recognising our work with Forestry England to prepare a new masterplan for Bedgebury National Pinetum.
+We were thrilled to win the Landscape and Parks Management Award at the 2025 Landscape Institute Awards, recognising our work with Forestry England to prepare a new masterplan for Bedgebury National Pinetum.
 This award celebrates excellence in the management of existing landscapes, demonstrated through a written plan or strategy.

 The judges commented that the masterplan: